Aperoni1/MIST_353_Group/README.md

 Stored Procedures:
 1) spGetWeatherByLocation
-   -Takes an input and finds location that matches those weather conditions.
+      - Takes an input and finds location that matches those weather conditions.

 2) spGetHumidityByLocation
      - takes an input and then finds location based on humidity.

+3) spGetWeatherByState
+      - Provides weather data by state.

+4) spGetNearestPark
+     - Takes latitude and longitude input and finds nearest park

-References:
+# References:
   W3schools
   ChatGPT:
    - Prompt 1 Based on this SQL database, can you help me add data to each table.